tfielder/weather_planner/README.md

 * [Tech Stack List](#tech-stack-list)

 ## <a name="introduction"></a>Introduction
   Many of us plan our activities and what we'll wear based on the weather, so why not have all of these in one place?
-Weatherwise is a basic app that integrates the weather, apparel recommendations based on the weather.
+Whetherwise is a basic app that integrates the weather, apparel recommendations based on the weather.

   Visit the app here: https://whetherwise.herokuapp.com/